Folding elixir blocks in vim

 References

-tldr: Writing a custom folding expression for vim to make life easier managing phoenix_swagger documentation in Phoenix controllers.
+TLDR: Writing a custom folding expression for vim to make life easier managing phoenix_swagger documentation in Phoenix controllers.